Arc Flash Boundary Explained

 Arc Flash Boundary

-The Arc Flash Boundary has been developed by NFPA70e to minimize the risk of arc flash injury to electrical workers, working in proximity to energized electrical equipment.
-The Arc Flash Boundary determines the distance from the equipment at which the Incident Energy of an arc flash would be 1.2 cal/cm².
+The Arc Flash Boundary (AFB) has been developed by NFPA70e to minimize the risk of injury to electrical workers, working in proximity to energized electrical equipment.
+The AFB determines the distance from the equipment at which the Incident Energy of an electrical explosion would be 1.2 cal/cm².
 The electrical worker has to be able to determine his relative risk, according to the distance from the equipment.
-The Arc Flash Boundary helps him to determine a safe distance.
+The AFB helps him to determine a safe distance for both flash and electric shock and the proper level of personal protective equipment ppe.

-In an arc flash explosion, the most common and most severe injuries are usually burns.
-These injuries are the result of the extreme heat given off by the arc flash.
-In an arc flash explosion, radiant heat spreads out in all directions, weakening as the energy dissipates farther and father from the source.
+In an electrical explosion, the most common and most severe injuries are usually burns.
+Workers receive second degree burns because of the extreme heat given off by the blast.
+In an explosion, radiant heat spreads out in all directions, weakening as the energy dissipates farther and father from the source.
 The result of this is that NFPA 70E shows an arc flash boundary distance intended to limit these burns.

 Arc Flash Boundary is the distance at which an electrical arc can flash outward, which may endanger electrical workers near electrical equipment.